HaliteChallenge/Halite-II/README.md

 # Halite

-## TODO
-- Michael
+## To Do Michael

+### Website
 - Allow people to upload their bot code and store position of code in database
- - Worker - Server
-   - Server
-     - Have a queue of things that need to be compiled
-      - Manage the Trueskill algorithm
-    - Worker
-      - Setup chroot jail and sandboxing from python
+- Setup leaderboard

-       - Query the server for a job
-       - given the task of compiling code or running a game
+### Halite Program
+- Switch to pipes on Windows
+- Switch to pipes on Linux
+- Switch to pipes on clients
- - Test networking on Unix computer
+- Test networking on unix and windows

+### Worker
+- Rewrite Sandbox in C++
+- When sent a request with 2 userIDs, have php program spawn c++ program which plays halite with 2 sandboxes (starts docker container which redirects program output to stdout) and returns the result of the game
+- Separate compiling and running.
+Store compiled programs on server

+### Server
+- Continuously tell workers to play games and update the Trueskill rankings accordingly

-- Ben
+## To Do Ben
 - WebGL
 - Change text rendering from FTGL to plain Freetype
- - Fix rendering system to work with fewer pixels [DONE]
 - Have files store more data than just the map position (will be useful in future)
 - Fix map system
 - Talk to companies
 - Fix relative scoring system
- - Update rules
+- Update rules on the Google Doc

-- Luca
+## To Do Luca
 - Make website pretty

 ## About
 Halite is a game meant to be played by computers.
 Halite was created by [Benjamin Spector](https://github.com/Sydriax "Benjamin Spector") and [Michael Truell](https://github.com/truell20 "Michael Truell").